Generic name: sodium oxybate [ SOE-dee-um-OX-i-bate ]

 What is Xyrem?

-Xyrem can slow or stop your breathing, even at regular doses or if you are also taking stimulant medicines.
+Sodium oxybate can slow or stop your breathing, even at regular doses or if you are also taking stimulant medicines.

 Avoid taking other medicines that make you sleepy or slow your breathing.
-This includes cold or allergy medicine, narcotic pain medicine, sedatives, muscle relaxants, seizure medicine, or medicine for depression, anxiety, or mental illness.
+This includes cold or allergy medicine, opioid pain medicine, sedatives, muscle relaxants, seizure medicine, or medicine for depression, anxiety, or mental illness.
 Your doctor may need to change your treatment plan if you need to use any of these other medicines.

 Before taking this medicine

-To make sure Xyrem is safe for you, tell your doctor if you have:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

 sleep apnea (breathing stops during sleep);

 depression or suicidal thoughts;

-if you also take divalproex sodium (Depakote).
+if you also take divalproex sodium; or

 You may need to be on a low-salt diet while you are using Xyrem, especially if you have high blood pressure, kidney disease, or heart disease.